-This feature first appeared in the Crystal Palace v Bournemouth matchday programme – 9th December 2017
+This interview first appeared in the Crystal Palace v Bournemouth matchday programme – 9th December 2017

 For the past few weeks, Palace’s number two has been making himself number one when it comes to a host of Eagles accolades.
-Now, the club’s all-time outfield top-flight appearance maker Joel Ward talks to Jonathon Rogers about the secrets of his longevity and his excellent recent displays.
+Now, the club’s all-time outfield top-flight appearance maker Joel Ward talks about the secrets of his longevity and his excellent recent displays.

 It seems that right now, every time that Joel Ward steps out onto the field for Palace and takes his customary position on the right-hand side of the defence donning the number two shirt, a record tumbles or a milestone is reached.